w3f/research/docs/Polkadot/economics/3-parachain-experiment.md

 **Hard-Close Rule.** In a hard-close auction, bidders can freely submit increasing bids, yet the auction ends at a fixed time, denoted by $\bar T$.

 **Activity Rule.** In an activity rule format, bidder activity determines the ending time.
-Specifically, bids must be increasing, and if no new bid is submitted for $\tau$ consecutive rounds, the auction concludes.
+Specifically, bids must increase, and if no new bid is submitted for $\tau$ consecutive rounds, the auction concludes.
 In this experiment, $\tau$ is set to 5, corresponding to $30$ seconds.

 ### Communication
 Communication is ubiquitous in blockchain environments.
 Different bidders often operate as teams working on similar technical problems, sharing communication channels, posting on social media, and more.